ShaluPriya-R01/hrpolicy_chatbot/README.md

 - Ensure all dependencies are installed correctly (`pip install -r requirements.txt`)
 - Check that the **Mistral 7B model** is downloaded in the `models/` directory
+- Ensure the preprocessing step (`preprocess.py`) is completed before running `chatbot.py`
-- Run `python app.py` from the project directory
+- Run `python chatbot.py` from the project directory

 ---